 3. Prepare and gather items for detail shots

-4. Consider having a “first look” session
+4. Consider having a “first look” moment before the ceremony

 I absolutely love this modern twist on the traditional wedding that gives you and your fiancé the opportunity to see each other for the first time in a more private setting.
 The first look is a photographer’s dream because it allows extra time for couple of portraits while you are fresh and looking your best, which may otherwise be pushed off to later in the day or evening.
 You can also take this time as an opportunity to say a few quiet vows to each other, if you prefer to do so in a more intimate way.
 Either way, talk to your wedding photographer about their recommendations for a memorable first look moment.